Set Purchase Order Exchange Rate

 User

-This setting allows each user to set their own value for the script parameter using the Set Preferences page.
-The user preference will override the value specified for the script parameter (if any) on the script deployment page.
+This setting lets each user set their own value for the script parameter on the Set Preferences page.
+The user preference overrides the value set on the script deployment page.

-5. Click Save to save the script parameter.
+5. To save the script parameter, click Save.
 The Script page appears.

-6. Click Save to save the script record with the updated script parameter.
+6. To save the script record with the updated script parameter, click Save.

 After you create the script parameter, you must set the value of the parameter.